Outset

 The sagas matter here not just because they are part of national memory, but because they preserve a world where journeys were shaped by coast, wind, isolation, and sudden shifts in conditions.
 Iceland was never simply about distance.
 Often the real problem was the same one travellers still face now: how exposed are you, how quickly can the weather change, and how far are you from proper shelter when it does?

 That is part of why Iceland can be misunderstood.
 It looks open, often drivable, and highly legible on the map.
-But in practice it keeps reminding people that scenery does not equal softness.
-Wind, stop-time exposure, rough weather, and the gap between one reset and the next still decide a lot of the real burden.
+But it keeps reminding people that scenery does not equal softness.
+Wind, rough weather, exposed stops, and distance from shelter still have their own authority.

 This gives Iceland its particular kind of power.
-It is not a classic expedition landscape in the Greenland or Svalbard mould, but it is still a place where movement, weather, and judgement matter enough to make old travel logic feel relevant in a very modern-looking trip.
+It is not a classic expedition landscape in the Greenland or Svalbard mould, but it is still a place where movement, weather, and judgement make old travel instincts feel alive in a modern-looking trip.

 What this place asks of people

-- - Awareness that stop-heavy scenic travel still carries real exposure
+• - Awareness that scenic travel can still leave people exposed

-- - An honest reading of distance versus shelter
+• - An honest sense of distance from shelter